ONLINE HELP

 • Overview

-• Two methods can be used to manage the browser "Back" button
+• There are two methods to configure the browser "Back" button

 • Example of desynchronization